sumanstats/Building-R-packages/source/before_start.rst

 Linux
 *****

 If you are using R on a Unix-like system then you may have already have the tools for building R packages.
 In particular, if you built R from the sources, then you already have a C compiler and Fortran compiler.
+In ``Debian``, ``apt-get install build-essential`` will install the necessary build tools like ``gcc``, ``g++``, ``make`` and many others.
-If, however, you installed R from a package management system, then you may need to install the compilers, as well as the header files.
-These usually coming in packages with the suffix -devel.
-For example, the header files for the readline package may come in the package readline-devel.
-The catch is that these -devel packages are not needed to run R, only to build R packages from the sources.
+If, however, you installed R from a package management system, then you may need to install the compilers, as well as the **header files**.
+These usually coming in packages with the suffix **-devel**.
+For example, the header files for the readline package may come in the package ``readline-devel``.
+The catch is that these **-devel** packages are not needed to run R, only to build R packages from the sources.